-How can I test and change the MTU size of WAN interfaces?
+How can I determine the MTU size of WAN interfaces manually?

 NOTE: reduce buffer size by 8 byte (1472-8 = 1464, 1456, 1404, etc.) until you get 0% packet LOSS.
 As per RFC 791, the valid range of MTU is from 68 to 65535, and although there is no requirement for the MTU to be a multiple of 8 based on the RFC, SonicWall Firewall interface will only take increments of 8.
 The numeric value actually represents a count of octets